 Note that these are especially high amounts, and these workers belong to an already low-income group (even if in their own countries they would earn much less).
 Thus, there was much criticism against this policy, and there was also a petition filed with the Supreme Court against this policy in case 2293/17 Garsghar vs. The Knesset.
 As of the date this article was written—April 12, 2020—the petition has not yet been ruled on.

 Conclusion — Contact a Lawyer Who Specializes in Employment of Asylum Seekers

 As you can see, the obligation to allot pension funds to each and every employee cannot be shirked.
 Therefore, the employer would be advised to ensure that these funds are deposited into the appropriate account designated specifically for this purpose.
 Alternately, he should deposit them into an account opened just for this reason (when there is no designated pension account, in accordance with the Cy-près Doctrine).

 Asylum seekers in Israel are forced to deposit higher sums than normal into their pension accounts.
 As a result, even the low gross salaries they receive are cut by 20%, and they cannot receive these monies, except for in special emergency cases (such as through a special permit issued by the State of Israel due to the Coronavirus epidemic) and they are even deducted if these asylum seekers left the country after a delay.

-Attorney Michael Decker of the law office of Cohen, Decker, Pex & Brosh, specializing in representing asylum seekers in Israel, as well as representing employers and employees in all matters relating to labor law, would be happy to answer any questions you may have.
+Attorney Michael Decker from our law office, specializing in representing asylum seekers in Israel, as well as representing employers and employees in all matters relating to labor law, would be happy to answer any questions you may have.